tonethar/IGME-230-GDD-2017-Fall/notes/pixi-js-1.md

 	square.rotation += amt;
 	line.rotation += amt;
 	poly.rotation += amt;
-	// we can't see the rotation of the pixel, so let's scale it up instead circle.width += 5;
+	// we can't see the rotation of the circle, so let's scale it up instead circle.width += 5;
 	circle.height += 5;
 };